 Experience a once a lifetime tour of Japan’s golden route from charming Osaka and classical Kyoto to eclectic Tokyo.
 Meander into sacred shrines and castles, ride the shinkansen bullet train to Hiroshima and catch a ferry to Miyajima island.
-Don’t just see the top sights, experience authentic Japanese cuisine and culture with a geisha showpiece dinner and overnight accommodation in a traditional Japanese-style ryokan by the Mt Fuji region.
+Experience authentic Japanese cuisine and culture with a geisha showpiece dinner and overnight accommodation in a traditional Japanese-style ryokan by the Mt Fuji region.
 Stylish hotels are handpicked for comfort and travel dates cherrypicked for the season.

 - Return International Flights

 - 9 Nights Quality Accommodation at Distinguished Hotel Chains